Refurbishing Classic Cars with ColorBond Car Interior Specialty Coating

 Chris said he tried other brands of automotive interior paints but was never happy with the results, saying that other brands of paint went on too thick, which made it prone to cracking.
 He finally rediscovered ColorBond through the Thunderbird restoration parts supplier he buys from.
 To prep before painting, Chris cleaned the door panels, rear quarters and seats with ColorBond Prep Cleaner, and then applied ColorBond Adhesion Promoter.
 Then he sprayed those components with LVP Refinisher.

 “I used 14 cans of LVP Refinisher to complete the project.
 ColorBond just lays down nice.
 It is a thin coat that has excellent coverage.
 It doesn’t crack, and with the coat being thin, it doesn’t hide the grain pattern of the vinyl or plastic.
-When I got done it looked exactly like red vinyl!
+When I got done, it looked exactly like red vinyl!
 My friends couldn’t believe it.”
-Chris continues “ColorBond is the best interior trim color paint I had ever used during my 30 years in the industry.”
+Chris continues, “ColorBond is the best interior trim color paint I have ever used during my 30 years in the industry.”

 Thanks to Chris Ito for sharing his story.
 The results were excellent.